Spaghetti with Meat Sauce

 - 1 14 oz can of tomato sauce

-- 3-4 fresh basil leaves, chiffonade
+- 5 fresh basil leaves chiffonade

-- Whole wheat spaghetti, cooked per instructions
+- Spaghetti cooked per instructions

-Cover the sauce with a lid and simmer the sauce on low for 3-4 hours.
-When you are ready to eat, prepare the spaghetti per instructions.
-Taste the meat sauce and re-season if needed.
-Add the fresh basil and parsley, stir and serve over your favorite pasta.
+- Taste the meat sauce and re-season if needed.
+Add the fresh basil and parsley, stir, and serve over your favorite pasta.
 Enjoy.

 Such a delicious classic.
 Those pica have me salivating!

 Now that looks YUMMY!!!
-Your pictures are terrific…especially that last one of the pot of sauce…have to give this a try!
+Your pictures are terrific…especially that last one of the pot of sauce…have to give this a try! 🙂 Thanks for sharing!

 A big bowl of spaghetti is always nice for dinner.
 Just serve some really nice bread (which you did!) and a green salad on the side, and the meal's complete.